yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 ## Advanced approach considering off-target sites
 In out last step, imagine we have a sample to examine, which was taken from virus infected human tissue.
 We want to be sure, that we are not amplifing any other related enterovirus genome sequences with our polio gene material in our analysis.
 How do we get to be sure, we specificly build primers for our viral genome of interest?

 With VarVAMP, it is possible to insert a BLAST database as an off-target reference.
-We can use the NCBI tool makeblastdb ({% cite Cock2015 %}) to create a BLAST database of other whole genomes of entereroviruses and use it as a reference.
+We can use the *NCBI BLAST makeblastdb* ({% cite Cock2015 %}) to create a BLAST database of other whole genomes of entereroviruses and use it as a reference.
 Now we can compare it with the MSA and avoid designing primers for possible similar genome regions of other organisms.
 An application example would be primer design for NGS to identify related viral genomes in a human sample.

 The following steps are: